The space station's new supercomputer

-If all goes well, on August 14, a SpaceX Falcon 9 rocket bearing a Dragon spacecraft will launch for the International Space Station (ISS).
-On the spacecraft payload is the first commercial off-the-shelf (COTS) high-performance computer to orbit the earth, which just so happens to be among the first supercomputers in space.
+On the spacecraft payload for a SpaceX Falcon 9 rocket bearing a Dragon spacecraft sent to the International Space Station (ISS) was the first commercial off-the-shelf (COTS) high-performance computer to orbit the earth.
+It just so happens to be among the first supercomputers in space.

 Radiation hardening required

 Why do spacecraft use such outdated processors?
 By NASA's rules, not just any computer can go into space.
-Their components must be radiation hardened, especially the CPUs.
+Computer components must be radiation hardened, especially the CPUs.
 Otherwise, they tend to fail due to the effects of ionizing radiation.
 The customized processors undergo years of design work and then more years of testing before they are certified for spaceflight.
-For instance, NASA expects its next generation, general-purpose processor, an ARM A53 variant you may know from the Raspberry Pi 3, to be ready-to-run in 2020.
+For instance, NASA expects its next-generation general-purpose processor, an ARM A53 variant you may know from the Raspberry Pi 3, to be ready to run in 2020.

-More modern hardware can be found in space; there are laptops on the ISS, 2007-vintage ThinkPad T61p running Debian, Scientific Linux, and Windows 7.
-They are being replaced by HP ZBook 15s which will run the same mix of Linux distributions and Windows 10.
-The Linux systems act as remote terminals to C&C MDM, while the Windows systems are used for e-mail, the web, and recreation.
+More modern hardware can be found in space; there are laptops on the ISS, the 2007-vintage ThinkPad T61p running Debian, Scientific Linux, and Windows 7.
+They are being replaced by HP ZBook 15s, which will run the same mix of Linux distributions and Windows 10.
+The Linux systems act as remote terminals to C&C MDM, while the Windows systems are used for email, the web, and recreation.

 But those laptops are not high-availability, high-performance computers.
-They're ordinary laptops which are expected to fail.
-Indeed, there are over a hundred laptops on the ISS and most are defunct.
+They're ordinary laptops that are expected to fail.
+Indeed, there are more than a hundred laptops on the ISS and most are defunct.

-HPE contemplated, "Why can't we just use ordinary hardware instead?"
-After all, most commercial electronics can survive radiation levels in silicon of at least 500 to 1000 rads, which is far more than the ISS endures.
+Hewlett Packard Enterprise contemplated, "Why can't we just use ordinary hardware instead?"
+After all, most commercial electronics can survive radiation levels in silicon of at least 500 to 1,000 rads, which is far more than the ISS endures.
 And this “Blast off!” is the result.

-The traditional way to radiation-harden a spacecraft computer is to add redundancy to its circuits or by using insulating substrates instead of the usual semiconductor wafers on chips.
-That’s expensive and time consuming.
+The traditional way to radiation-harden a spacecraft computer is to add redundancy to its circuits or use insulating substrates instead of the usual semiconductor wafers on chips.
+That’s expensive and time-consuming.
 HPE scientists believe that simply slowing down a system in adverse conditions can avoid glitches and keep the computer running.

-This year-long experiment’s objective is to achieve a functional supercomputer for operation in space without spending years hardening it, using off-the-shelf servers and custom-built software.
-Based on this upcoming year-long experiment on the ISS, HPE and NASA are attempting to harden a computer using software by throttling its speed when there's a solar flare or other radiation hazard.
-If that can be achieved, says Dr. Eng Lim Goh, the mission’s principal investigator and vice president and chief technology officer for SGI, Hewlett Packard Enterprise, “Astronauts will have the latest computers available, increasing their on board capabilities—a factor that becomes essential as they travel further from Earth.”
+The objective of the year-long experiment is to achieve a functional supercomputer for operation in space without spending years hardening it, using off-the-shelf servers and custom-built software.
+Based on the experiment on the ISS, HPE and NASA are attempting to harden a computer using software by throttling its speed when there's a solar flare or other radiation hazard.
+If that can be achieved, says Dr. Eng Lim Goh, the mission’s principal investigator and vice president and chief technology officer for SGI, Hewlett Packard Enterprise, “astronauts will have the latest computers available, increasing their onboard capabilities—a factor that becomes essential as they travel farther from Earth.”

-To find out if this technique works, the ISS supercomputer will be shadowed by an earthbound SGI/HPE twin system in Chippewa Falls, Wisconsin.
+To find out if this technique works, the ISS supercomputer is shadowed by an earthbound SGI/HPE twin system in Chippewa Falls, Wisconsin.

 Computers going fast: 5 miles per second

-The Space Station orbits Earth (and sees a sunrise) once every 92 minutes.
-Soon it will have a computer that can keep up.
+The space station orbits Earth (and sees a sunrise) once every 92 minutes.
+Now it has a computer that can keep up.

-The HPE supercomputer headed to the ISS uses 2-socket “pizza-box” servers from the HPE Apollo 40 family with Broadwell class processors and a high-speed 56 Gigabit per second interconnect.
-With a speed of over 1 TeraFLOP, while it's not going to give serious competition to the world's fastest supercomputer (China's Sunway TaihuLight), this really is a supercomputer.
+The HPE supercomputer on the ISS uses two-socket “pizza-box” servers from the HPE Apollo 40 family with Broadwell-class processors and a high-speed 56 gigabit per second interconnect.
+It's not going to give serious competition to the world's fastest supercomputer—China's Sunway TaihuLight—but with a speed of more than 1 teraFLOP, this really is a supercomputer.

-In 1997, the first supercomputer to break the 1 TeraFLOP record was ASCI Red at Sandia National Labs.
+In 1997, the first supercomputer to break the 1 teraFLOP record was ASCI Red at Sandia National Laboratories.
 It did so with 7,264 nodes occupying 104 cabinets, and it consumed 850 kilowatts of electricity.
 The ISS supercomputer will achieve its impressive performance using two nodes on a quarter of a rack with less than a kilowatt of power.

 So what will really happen?
 We'll find out.

-This move is part of a more than 30 years-long relationship between HPE/SGI and NASA.
+This move is part of a 30-plus-year relationship between HPE/SGI and NASA.
 For example, Pleiades, NASA's fastest supercomputer and the 15th fastest in the world, was built by SGI.

 This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.